Accessibility and navigation

 Accessibility topics for learning

-Many features in Brightspace Learning Environment can be adjusted to improve access for individuals with disabilities.
+Many features in Brightspace can be adjusted to improve access for individuals with disabilities.
 We recommend that individuals who use screen readers, screen magnifiers, or navigate primarily by keyboard, read the accessibility topics to help ensure that the features and settings they use best support their needs.